Wh2018/MAGIC/readme.md

 We have downloaded the `train.txt`, `valid.txt`, and `test.txt` files from the [MultiESC](https://github.com/lwgkzl/MultiESC) repository and place them in the `data/` folder.

 # Motivation-driven Support Strategy Inference
-Enter `LLM_inference/` directory and follow the following steps to fine-tune LLaMA2 for Motivation-driven strategy inference.
+Enter `LLM_inference/` directory and follow the following steps to fine-tune LLaMA2 for motivation-driven strategy inference.

 ## Step 1: Collection of strategy inference motivations